alyyousuf7/youtube-webos/README.md

     - Use RED button to quickly switch between the two modes
   - Prefers loading SponsorBlock segments privately, but fallback to loading them publicly on failure
   - Indicates on video progress bar when segments are loading

-### Known Issues
-- Ads and Shorts are not blocked/removed on first page load

 ### Upcoming features
 - Handle Launch Parameters (I'm not really sure what features it opens up)